edwilsh/GAs-and-TSP/README.md

 # GAs-and-TSP
-Visualising and solving the travelling salesman problem with genetic algorithms
+Visualising and finding local minimums in the travelling salesman problem with genetic algorithms